I make my mum’s sweet orange marmalade recipe every year in winter when the first gorgeous scented oranges appear!

 Organic oranges are in season throughout autumn and winter.
-It makes sense to prepare orange marmalade during this time of the year only.
+It makes sense to prepare this easy orange marmalade recipe during this time of the year only.

 Always use seasonal produce because fruits growing during the natural seasonal phase are higher in quality, have more taste and don’t get spoiled that easily.

-What Oranges to pick to make this orange marmalade?
+What Oranges to pick to make this orange preserve?

 Preferably, you might want to use more sour/bitter orange variations for making this orange marmalade recipe.

 The reason for that is because high acidity, resulting in sour oranges, and bitterness in the orange skin are a sign of higher natural pectin amount in citrus fruits, such as oranges.

 Pectin can be most naturally found in higher dosages in fruits such as citrus fruits, apples and pears.

 Pectin is a stabilizer and gelling agent, which is used extensively in commercially available jams and sauces.
 Pectin gives food items such as preserves a longer shelf life and so extends a jam’s consumable life.

 Some jam recipes will call for pectin powder addition, however, I have been trying to abstain from pectin completely simply because there are many fruits which have way enough natural amounts of pectin in them.